kragen/yamemex/README.md

 At some point soon, I’ll put up .crx files that you can download and install with just a click.
 It's not quite ready for that, though.

+1.
-1. Put this source directory somewhere, like /home/bob/yamemex.
+   Put this source directory somewhere, like /home/bob/yamemex.
 (You can download it from Github with `git clone git://github.com/kragen/yamemex.git`.)
+2.
+   Load the submodules: `cd yamemex; git submodule init; git submodule update`.
+3.
-2. In Chromium, from the menu, pick Tools → Extensions.
+   In Chromium, from the menu, pick Tools → Extensions.
+4.
-3. On the Extensions page, if necessary, click the [+] next to Developer Mode to enable Developer Mode.
+   On the Extensions page, if necessary, click the [+] next to Developer Mode to enable Developer Mode.
+5.
-4. Click the [ Load unpacked extension... ] button on the left side of the Extensions page.
+   Click the [ Load unpacked extension... ] button on the left side of the Extensions page.
+6.
-5. Pick the directory containing this README file.
+   Pick the directory containing this README file.

 You should see the yamemex icon appear to the left of the wrench icon that opens Chrome’s menu.